Avaray/dav.one/src/content/article/using-prompts-to-modify-face-and-body-in-stable-diffusion-xl/index.md

 ## Hair Style and Color

 Good thing is that Stable Diffusion knows some hair styles.
 But probably you don't know them.
 You can ask AI for the list, browse the internet, read some fashion magazines or just find the [list that already exists](https://github.com/Avaray/stable-diffusion-simple-wildcards/blob/sdxl/wildcards/hairstyles.txt).
-When you find the name of the hair style you like, you can use it in the prompt, combining it with the color.
+When you find the name of the hair style you like, you can use it in the prompt, combining it with the color (if you want).

 Examples: `long dark hair`, `short curly hair`, `blonde double bun`, `twisted bangs`, `pink dreadlocks`.